cortex-js/compute-engine/src/docs/guide-domains.md

 ## Constructing New Domains

-A domain constructor is a function with one of the heads below.
+A domain constructor is a function expression with one of the identifiers below.

 **To define a new domain** use a domain constructor.